skoussou/aws-lambdas-to-azure-quarkus-containers/how-to-docs/datadog-app-metrics.md

 3. If your application is inside a Service Mesh, the Datadog agent also needs to be associated with the same Service Mesh.
 Otherwise the Datadog agent cannot reach your pods.

 ## Configuration
 First add the following dependency in your quarkus pom.xml.
-This will set up a scraping endpoint in your quarkus application that will be populated with metrics, located att `localhost:8080/q/metrics`
+This will set up a scraping endpoint in your quarkus application that will be populated with metrics, located at `localhost:8080/q/metrics`
 ```xml
     <dependency>
       <groupId>io.quarkus</groupId>